DHTMLX/docs-suite/docs/grid/api/api_overview.md

 :::info important
 - Use [the methods of DataCollection](data_collection.md) to work with data.
-- Apply [the methods of Selection](grid/api/api_overview.md#selection-methods) to manage the selection of Grid cells.
-- Apply [the methods of RangeSelection](grid/api/api_overview.md#rangeselection-methods) to manage the range selection within Grid.
-- Apply [the methods of BlockSelection](grid/api/api_overview.md#blockselection-methods) to manage the block selection within Grid.
-- Use [the methods of Export](grid/api/api_overview.md#export-methods) to work with data export within Grid.
-- Use [the methods of History](grid/api/api_overview.md#history-methods) to manage the history of actions within Grid.
 - Use [the methods of TreeCollection](tree_collection.md#methods) to work with data of Grid in the TreeGrid mode.
+- Use [the methods of the Selection object](grid/api/api_overview.md#selection-methods) to work with the selection of Grid cells.
+- Use [the methods of the RangeSelection module](grid/api/api_overview.md#rangeselection-methods) to work with the range selection within Grid.
+- Use [the methods of the BlockSelection module](grid/api/api_overview.md#blockselection-methods) to work with the block selection within Grid.
+- Use [the methods of the Export module](grid/api/api_overview.md#export-methods) to work with data export within Grid.
+- Use [the methods of the History module](grid/api/api_overview.md#history-methods) to work with the history of actions within Grid.
 :::

 ## Grid events